kubermatic/machine-controller/README.md

 __Note:__ After finishing testing, please clean up after yourself:

 * Execute `./test/tools/integration/cleanup_machines.sh` while the machine-controller is still running
-* Execute `make -C test/tools/integration destroy` to clean up the test control plane
+* Execute `make e2e-destroy` to clean up the test control plane

 You can also insert your ssh key into the created instances by editing the manifests in [`test/e2e/provisioning/testdata/`](test/e2e/provisioning/testdata)